 COVID-19 vaccination recommendations for children

-In Australia, COVID-19 vaccination with the Pfizer vaccine is recommended for children aged 5 years and older.
+In Australia, COVID-19 vaccination is recommended for children aged 5 years and older.

 For children with weak immune systems, the recommendation is 3 doses, with the third dose given from 2 months after the second dose.

 COVID-19 vaccination is recommended even if your child has had COVID-19.
-This is because vaccination will give your child better, longer-lasting protection than infection does.
+Vaccination gives your child better, longer-lasting protection than infection.

 Why COVID-19 vaccination is important for children